Jay Hickman (comedian): Death and legacy

 Hickman was diagnosed with liver disease in the 1980s and died at 37 in 1993.
-He is buried at Southeastern Memorial Gardens Cemetery in Myrtle Beach, South Carolina.
+He is buried at Southern Palms Memorial Gardens Cemetery in Myrtle Beach, South Carolina.

 Despite his lack of widespread notoriety, his cult following continues on due to the commitment of Laughing Hyena Records to honor Hickman's last request, for them and only them to continue marketing his CDs for future generations to hear per the testimony of his best friend and company founder, Arnie Hoffman, as found on the inner sleeves of Hickman's CDs.

-Arnie had the privilege of a very close friendship with Jay.
-Jay would call the office of Laughing Hyena almost daily, spreading humor to whoever was lucky enough to answer the phone.
-When Jay knew his time on earth was coming to a close, he flew his friends out to Myrtle Beach for some ‘guy time,’ saying 'we are going to have a great time, this is about living for today.'

 Personal life

-Hickman was never married even though he claimed in his performances to have been married 4 times and engaged 11 times.
+Jay was married to Julie Hickman, who regularly attended his standup comedy performances at the Cheetah III, a strip joint in Fort Lauderdale, Florida in 1979.